pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 \end{equation}
 $$

-Support vectors are pair of points, each belonging to a different class, that are nearest to the logistic boundary.
+Support vectors are pairs of points, each belonging to a different class, that are nearest to the logistic boundary.

 $$
 \begin{equation}